stablekernel/aqueduct/docs/docs/auth/server.md

 }
 ```

 By extending `ManagedAuthenticatable`, the persistent type has an integer primary key, a unique username, a hashed password (and its salt) and a `ManagedSet<T>` of authorization tokens that have been granted by this user.
 These are the necessary attributes that the type argument to `ManagedAuthStorage<T>` must have for an `AuthServer` to properly store and fetch resource owners.
-The interface `ManagedAuthResourceOwner` is a requirement that ensures the type argument is both a `ManagedObject<T>` and `ManagedAuthenticatable`, and serves no other purpose than to restrict `ManagedAuthStorage<T>`'s type parameter to an appropriate type.
+The interface `ManagedAuthResourceOwner` is a requirement that ensures the type argument is both a `ManagedObject<T>` and `ManagedAuthenticatable`, and serves no other purpose than to restrict `ManagedAuthStorage<T>`'s type parameter.

-The purpose of this structure is to allow an application to declare its own resource owner type - with additional attributes and relationships - while still enforcing the needs of Aqueduct's OAuth 2.0 implementation.
+This structure allows an application to declare its own resource owner type - with additional attributes and relationships - while still enforcing the needs of Aqueduct's OAuth 2.0 implementation.

-Once a resource owner has been defined, instances of `ManagedAuthStorage<T>` can be created and passed to an `AuthServer`:
+Once a resource owner type has been declared, instances of `ManagedAuthStorage<T>` can be created and passed to an `AuthServer`:

 ```dart
 var context = new ManagedContext(...);